jeroen/gpg/README.md

 [![Github Stars](https://img.shields.io/github/stars/jeroenooms/gpg.svg?style=social&label=Github)](https://github.com/jeroenooms/gpg)

 > Bindings to GPG for creating and verifying OpenGPG (RFC4880) signatures.
-This is not a standaline library; GPG needs to be installed on the system.
+This is not a standalone library; GPG needs to be installed on the system.
 On Windows you need GPG4Win or similar, on other systems use the GPGME library.